 - Campus Kitchen trips: delivery shifts, diversion shifts in dining halls, dry meal packing events, and service trips focused on food insecurity

-- Global trips to Peru, Puerto Rico, and the Dominican Republic
+- Service & cultural immersion trips to Puerto Rico and the Dominican Republic

 - Weekend trips: regional experiences focused on social topics

 Please review application questions, expectations, and each cohort's curriculum topics for more information.